reheat egg rolls

 Step 1: Add Some Oil in a Skillet and Let it Preheat on a Medium Fire

 It is important not to heat to the maximum temperature because you want the inside of the rolls to heat up nicely.
-If you put them on oil which is too hot, the crust will quickly start to burn, and the inside will stay cold.
+If you put them on hot oil, the crust will quickly start to burn, and the inside will stay cold.

 Step 2: Place the Egg Rolls in a Pan and Fry